 While one of the most famous space operas of modern times—the Skywalker Saga—concluded last year, 2020 still has a number of fantastic tales aboard starships to look forward to.
 Some are dystopian, some are hopeful, and some tie into our favorite franchises.
-With plenty of Star Wars and Star Trek novels and television seasons to look forward to, it’s time to boldly take your reading (and watching!) where no reader has gone before…
+With plenty of Star Wars and Star Trek novels and television seasons to look forward to, it’s time to boldly take your reading where no reader has gone before.

 Star Trek: Picard on CBS All Access

 There are only a few people who embody Star Trek as much as Sir Patrick Stewart’s Jean-Luc Picard, and fans are rightly excited to have him back on the screen through CBS’s All Access.
 It’s also exciting to have celebrated spec fic novelist Michale Chabon on the writing team alongside Hanelle M. Culpepper (Star Trek: Discovery, The Flash), Kirsten Beyer (Star Trek: Discovery), and Akiva Goldman (Star Trek: Discovery, Titans).
 Given that the series was renewed for a second season before season one launched, CBS is expecting great things.
 Check out Den of Geek’s ongoing coverage of the show for more details.